 Both current and future retirees should expect “benefit adjustments” under the new agreements effective Jan.
 1, 2013, according to reports.
 A letter sent to retirees and their dependents outlined changes in benefits for both pre-Medicare participants and Medicare-eligible participants.
 These changes pertained to the following benefits:

-The attorneys working with our website believe that the recent contract negotiations caused an unfair reduction in the healthcare benefits of union retirees.
+Some attorneys believe that the recent contract negotiations caused an unfair reduction in the healthcare benefits of union retirees.
 They are currently looking to hear from U.S. Steel retirees to help determine whether legal recourse is available.
 If your retiree benefits were changed under this new agreement, contact us today for more information on your legal rights.